Summer is here, which means we’ve got some long days ahead of us.

 Located on the upper levels along Edworthy Street, this park is the perfect place to admire the beauty of the city.
 From here, you can watch the sun reflect over the river valley and downtown before it sets.

 Take a walk across this Santiago Calatrava-designed bridge at sunset and you’ll have no trouble getting great photos as you marvel at how pretty the entire surrounding area is.
 If you park at 6th Street and 1st Avenue SW you can even stay in your car… if that’s your thing.

 If you head to the Weaselhead Natural Area at the South end of Crowchild Trail, you’ll actually be located in the perfect place to watch a majestic sunset.
 From here, you can look out over the Elbow River Valley all the way to the Rocky Mountains.

-Scotsman Hill on the southeastern end of Salisbury Street offers the perfect viewpoint for sunset watching.
-It’s no wonder that this area is used to set off the annual Stampede Fireworks.
+Scotsman Hill, on the southeastern end of Salisbury Street, offers the perfect viewpoint for sunset watching.
+It’s no wonder that this area is frequented during the annual Stampede Fireworks.

 If you want to take a look at the city from another perspective then head to Tom Campbell’s Nature Park at Hill Road.
 From this location, you can look out over Bridgeland and even the zoo, so it’s definitely worthwhile catching the sunset here.

 Venture down to Calgary’s East Village with your camera ready because you’ll be able to take some beautiful photos of the sunset here as it disappears under the Riverwalk, George C. King (Skipping Stone) Bridge.
 With reflections coming in from the riverbanks and parks, this is the epitome of scenic.